Lucio-CBB/Lucio-s_portfolio/README.md

 ### About Me

 Hello!
-I’m Lucio Borges, a data-driven professional transitioning into the role of a Technical Support Analyst with a strong passion for data analysis and technical support.
+I’m Lucio Borges, a data-driven professional with a strong passion for data analysis.
 My background combines experience in sales, management, and a robust commitment to continuous learning in the tech space.
 I’m proficient in tools like Excel, SQL, and BI tools, and I’m always eager to enhance my knowledge in Python and cloud technologies.

 I’m recognized for my problem-solving abilities, my focus on team collaboration, and my talent for transforming complex technical concepts into easily understandable information for a wide range of audiences.
 My goal is to contribute effectively to technical support environments by providing precise analysis and ensuring smooth communication between technical teams and end users.